commercialhaskell/stack/FAQ.md

 See [this issue](https://github.com/commercialhaskell/stack/issues/420) for a detailed discussion.

+#### How do I upgrade to GHC 7.10.2 with stack?

+If you already have a prior version of GHC use `stack --resolver ghc-7.10 setup --reinstall`.
+If you don't have any GHC installed, you can skip the `--reinstall`.

 #### How do I get extra build tools?

 stack will automatically install build tools required by your packages or their